-$$\phi = \int{s{min}}^{s{max}} n_0 \cdot w_0 \cdot c_0 \cdot s^{-\beta + \eta + \zeta} \, ds = \int{s{min}}^{s{max}} n_0 \cdot m_0 \cdot s^{-\beta + \mu} \, ds \tag{5}$$ where we combined the intercepts and exponents of the sinking speed and carbon content relationships by setting $m_0 = w_0 \cdot c_0$ and $\mu = \eta + \zeta$ , following the approach by (Guidi et al., 2008).
-We further approximate $m_0$ and $\mu$ with globally constant values, which we constrain with in situ observations.
-In practice, we calculate the continuous integral in Equation 5 as a discrete summation over the finite size bins that approximate the PSD.
+$$\phi = \int{s{min}}^{s{max}} n_0 \cdot w_0 \cdot c_0 \cdot s^{-\beta + \eta + \zeta} \, ds = \int{s{min}}^{s{max}} n_0 \cdot m_0 \cdot s^{-\beta + \mu} \, ds \tag{5}$$ where we combined the intercepts and exponents of the sinking speed and carbon content relationships by setting $m_0 = w_0 \cdot c_0$ and $\mu = \eta + \zeta$, following the approach by Guidi et al. (2008).
+We further approximate m_0 and μ with globally constant values, which we constrain with in situ observations.
+In practice, we calculate the continuous integral in Equation 5 as a discrete summation over the finite size bins that approximate the PSD observed by UVP5 instruments.

-We use PSD properties (biovolume and slope) from a global UVP5-based reconstruction described in a companion paper, shown in figure 1 (Clements et al., 2021), and combine them with empirical relationships for sinking velocity and carbon content to estimate particle fluxes by solving Equation 5.
-Since the parameters that define the combined sinking speed and carbon content relationships, i.e., $m_0$ and $\mu$ , are relatively unconstrained, we optimized them by minimizing the mismatch between predicted particle fluxes and in situ observations from sediment traps and thorium-uranium disequilibrium (Section 2.1).
-We exploit the three-dimensional nature of UVP5 observations to estimate particle fluxes at two different export horizons: the base of the euphotic zone (here defined by the 1% light level following Morel et al. (2007)) and the annual maximum mixed layer depth (Johnson et al., 2012).
+We use PSD properties (biovolume and slope) from a global UVP5-based reconstruction, shown in Figure 1 (Clements et al., 2022).
+Briefly, this reconstruction is based on a machine learning algorithm (a bagged Random Forest ensemble) applied to a global dataset of UVP5 observations (Kiko et al., 2022), and provides monthly varying climatological maps of PSD slope and biovolume in the upper ocean.
+We combine these PSD reconstructions with empirical relationships for sinking velocity and carbon content to estimate particle fluxes by solving Equation 5.
+Since the parameters that define the combined sinking speed and carbon content relationships, i.e., m_0 and μ , are poorly constrained (Kriest, 2002; Stemmann & Boss, 2012; Kiko et al., 2017), we optimized them by minimizing the mismatch between predicted particle fluxes and in situ observations from sediment traps and thorium-uranium disequilibrium at the base of the euphotic zone (Bisson et al. (2018), see Section 2.1).

+We exploit the three-dimensional nature of UVP5 observations to calculate particle fluxes at two different export horizons: the base of the euphotic zone (here defined by the 1% light level following Morel et al. (2007)) and the annual maximum mixed layer depth (Johnson et al., 2012).
+For the former, we take the PSD estimates from Clements et al. (2022).
+For the latter, we estimate the PSD at the base of the wintertime mixed layer, following the same procedure as Clements et al. (2022).

 Figure 1.
-Global reconstructions of PSD biovolume (a) and slope (b) based on a machine-learning extrapolation of in situ UVP5 observations (Clements et al., 2021).
+Global reconstructions of (a) PSD biovolume (ppm), and (b) PSD slope (non-dimensional), based on a machine-learning extrapolation of in situ UVP5 observations (Clements et al., 2022).
 Color contours show reconstructed variables as annual means.
 Dots show in situ quantities from UVP5 observations.
-Note that observations reflect specific months of the year, explaining some of the mismatch with the annual mean quantities shown by the background colors.
+Note that observations reflect specific months of the year, explaining some of the mismatches with annual mean quantities shown by the background colors.